tremor-rs/tremor-www/docs/language/index.md

     end;

     # create an instance from the pipeline definitions imported above
-    create pipeline pippi from pipelines::passthrough;
+    create pipeline passthrough from pipelines::passthrough;

     # create a connector instance and pass through the url argument from the flow definition
-    create connector conny
+    create connector my_udp
     with
         url = args.url
     end;

-    # let the events flow from conny through pippi and then back to conny
+    # let the events flow from conny through passthrough and then back to my_udp
-    connect /connector/conny to /pipeline/pippi;
+    connect /connector/my_udp to /pipeline/passthrough;
-    connect /pipeline/pippi to /connector/conny;
+    connect /pipeline/passthrough to /connector/my_udp;
 end;
 ```